Christ Church Burial Ground

 The names of some of the people buried here now grace familiar Philadelphia streets like Bainbridge, Camac, and Willing.

-People throw pennies onto Benjamin Franklin’s grave as a symbol of good luck, and a nod to Franklin’s motto that “a penny saved is a penny earned.”
+People throw pennies onto Benjamin Franklin’s grave as a symbol of good luck and as a nod to Franklin’s motto that “a penny saved is a penny earned.”

 Philadelphia, PA 19106